 In short, because it forces people off Medicaid and does not create access to private health insurance, AHCCCS Works does nothing but add to the rolls of the state's uninsured, with consequences for the health and working ability of its residents.
 Over time, Arizona's lifetime limit proposal would hurt low-income older residents the most, as they are likely to exhaust their Medicaid coverage in their younger years.
 AHCCCS Works leaves vulnerable older residents with nowhere to turn for health coverage at a time when their health needs are greater and their out-of-pocket costs for buying coverage in the individual market is the highest.32 ii.
-Work reporting requirements and lifetime coverage limits are expensive to implement.
+Work reporting requirements place unfair paperwork burdens on working Medicaid enrollees.